 The admission application, "University of Hawai'i System Application Form," includes instructions for completing the application.
-Applications and all supporting documents must be received by August 1 for the fall semester and December 1 for the spring semester.
-International students requiring a student visa must submit all documents 15 weeks prior to the fall and spring deadlines.
-Nonresident applicants are assessed a \$25.00 application fee.
+Applications and all supporting documents must be received by August 1 for the fall semester and December 8 for the spring semester.
+(Nonresident applicants are assessed a \$25.00 application fee.)